nymtech/dev-portal/src/tutorials/simple-service-provider/overview.md

 You can find the code for these components [here](https://github.com/nymtech/developer-tutorials).
 You can use it as a reference while building or simply download it and follow along as you progress through the tutorial.

+Notice that this tutorial attempts to use very few external libraries (the User Client codebase is basically vanilla Typescript!).
+This tutorial is not showing you how to build production-grade code, but **to understand how to connect and send messages to, as well as recieve messages from, the mixnet.**

 ```admonish note title="Sidenote: What is a Service Provider?"
 'Service Provider' is a catchall name used to refer to any type of app that can communicate with the mixnet via a Nym client.